-- 4.21 The 'After-Treatment Asset Group' column (Figure 4.12) is used to model the effect of a given treatment on the performance (in terms of deterioration) of the Homogeneous Asset Group to which the treatment is associated.
-This facility is useful in situations such as the replacement of footways previously constructed using flags with a footway with bituminous surfacing.
-Before specifying the after-treatment asset group, ensure that the new Homogeneous Asset Group and associated TPMs have been defined as described earlier in this section. - 4.22 When homogenous group changes occur as a result of treatment, users should bear in mind that the condition of the original (i.e. pre-treatment) group will continue to degrade, as the assets remaining in this group will only be the un-treated ones -an ever-decreasing number.
-The graph of this original group will show worsening condition even though funds are being spent on the asset group, which may lead users to question whether the Toolkit is working correctly or provide confused messaging if the context and reasoning behind this trend is not explained correctly.
+4.21 The 'After-Treatment Asset Group' column (Figure 4.12) is used to model the effect of a given treatment on the performance (in terms of deterioration) of the Homogeneous Asset Group to which the treatment is associated.
+This facility is useful in studies such as the replacement of footways previously constructed using flags with a footway with bituminous surfacing.
+Before specifying the after treatment asset group, ensure that the new Homogeneous Asset Group and associated TPMs should have been defined as described earlier in this Section.

-4.23 To specify the After- Treatment Asset Group, for each n Homogeneous Asset Group, select an option from the drop menu as illustrat ted in Figure 4.1 2.
+4.22 To specify the After-Treatment Asset Group, for each Homogeneous Asset Group, select an option from the drop menu as illustrated in Figure 4.12.

-Effect of treatment 1 2 3 4 5 No Asset Group Treatment Treatment Details After-treatment Asset Group VG G F Р VP Validity Check Γ, Flage There 1 Lift Re-lay No Change VG VG G G F OK 1 riags 2 Replacement (Bituminous) Bituminous VG VG VG VG VG ОК , Dituminous 1 Lift Re-lay No Change None None None None None ОК 2 bituminous 2 Replacement (Bituminous) No Change v VG VG VG VG VG ОК No Change Flags Bituminous
+Effect o of treatn nent 1 2 3 4 5 No Asset Group Treatment Treatment Details After-treatment Asset Group VG G F Р VP Validity Check FI- - - 1 Lift Re-lay No Change VG VG G G F OK 1 Flags 2 Replacement [Bituminous] Bituminous VG VG VG VG VG OK 2 Bituminous 1 Lift Re-lay No Change None None None None None OK 2 Bituminous 2 Replacement [Bituminous] No Change 🖵 VG VG VG VG VG OK